History of Meridian, Mississippi: Reconstruction

 Shortly after the Civil War a central business district grew in the downtown area, leading to a population increase.
 By 1870 the population had grown to 2,709, and the city was named the county seat of Lauderdale County.
 This short-term growth led to the establishment of several educational facilities, including the Meridian Female College, founded in 1865, as well as diverse religious institutions, including Presbyterian, Catholic, Jewish, and Episcopal.
 Before the war, most churches were either Baptist or Methodist.
 The growth during Reconstruction was set back when downtown was destroyed in a fire in 1871 during the Meridian race riot, related to freedmen's efforts to resist the Ku Klux Klan.
 Up to thirty black men were killed by a white mob.

+In 1871, adding to the political turmoil, five different men served as mayor of the city.

 The city quickly recovered and defined an 1872 fire district requiring buildings to be constructed of brick.
 The remainder of the 1870s saw hard times for the city, including economic troubles during the Panic of 1873, and a yellow fever epidemic in 1878.
 Yellow fever affected almost 500 residents, leaving at least 86 dead, which resulted in a quarantine in the city.
 Rail passengers entering the city were required to provide a health certificate certifying that they were free of the disease.
 Many of the fatalities from the riot and epidemic were buried in McLemore Cemetery.
 Despite these early troubles, the town experienced an economic boom and entered a "Golden Age" around the start of the 20th century.